lalitsingh24x7/genai-101/05_MCP/README.md

-# 05-MCP: Modular Command Platform Example
+# 05-MCP: Model Context Protocol Example

-This project demonstrates a simple Modular Command Platform (MCP) setup using Python, featuring two MCP servers (Math and To-Do) and a command-line client powered by LangChain and OpenAI.
+This project demonstrates a simple Model Context Protocol (MCP) setup using Python, featuring two MCP servers (Math and To-Do) and a command-line client powered by LangChain and OpenAI.

 ## Architecture